Francesco Albani: Legacy

 Albani never acquired the monumentality or tenebrism that was quaking the contemporary world of painters, and is often derided for his lyric, cherubim-filled sweetness, which often has not yet shaken the mannerist elegance.
-While Albani's thematic would have appealed to Poussin, he lacked the Frenchman's muscular drama.
+While Albani's theme would have appealed to Poussin, he lacked the Frenchman's muscular drama.
 His style sometimes seems to have more in common with the decorative Rococo than with the painting of his own time.

 Albani’s studio, which he opened in Bologna about 1618, served as both a school for artists and a workshop to execute the master’s designs.
 His most famous pupils included his brother Giovanni Battista Albani, and others including Francesco Mola, Giovanni Francesco Grimaldi, Giacinto Bellini, Girolamo Bonini, Antonio Catalani, Carlo Cignani, Giovanni Maria Galli, Bartolommeo Morelli, Andrea Sacchi, Andrea Sghizzi, Emilio Taruffi, and Francesco Vaccaro.
 Albani’s importance as a transmitter of the classical ideal was recognized by Giovanni Pietro Bellori, who traced a line of descent from the Carracci through Albani to Sacchi and to Sacchi’s pupil Carlo Maratta.
 A similar chain links Albani to Cignani and his pupil Marcantonio Franceschini, the protagonists of the pastoral mode in Bologna.
 Less well-known artists, such as Giovanni Battista Mola, assisted in the studio’s large production of cabinet pictures and closely imitated Albani’s style.

 Albani’s reputation was high in his own lifetime and throughout most of the 18th century.
 His biographers and critics ranked him among the leading painters and especially singled out his cabinet pictures for praise, remarking on their high prices.
 The small-scale, exquisitely finished panels appealed especially to French collectors, as André Félibien and the inventories of French estates attest.
-At the end of the 17th century Louis XIV had a large collection of cabinet pictures by Albani, more than by any other Bolognese painter.
+At the end of the 17th century, Louis XIV had a large collection of cabinet pictures by Albani, more than by any other Bolognese painter.
 The sensuous elegance of Albani’s nymphs, the appealing putti and idyllic landscapes inspired French court painters, such as Bon and Louis de Boullogne, and anticipated François Boucher’s pastorals.
-In the 19th century a general change in taste resulted in the disparagement of the Bolognese school and a negative appraisal of Albani’s works, which were judged frivolous and repetitive.
-Modern scholarship has reapprised the importance of Albani’s large-scale works and recognized his contribution to landscape painting.
+In the 19th century, a general change in taste resulted in the disparagement of the Bolognese school and a negative appraisal of Albani’s works, which were judged frivolous and repetitive.
+Modern scholarship has reappraised the importance of Albani’s large-scale works and recognized his contribution to landscape painting.